Pistonite/layered-crate/README.md

 ... and a few disadvantages:
 - Uses custom syntax
 - The enforcement is not strict, since that's outside of the power of proc-macros
+- rust-analyzer will not use this library's syntax when adding imports

 All said, you should do the research needed to figure out if this crate is the right approach for your use case.